Saw X: Critical response

 The film received positive reviews from critics, (Note: Attributed to multiple sources:) who praised Bell's performance, with many calling it the best entry in the franchise since the first film.
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 This made it the highest-rated film of the franchise on both websites, topping the first (50%) and third film (48 out of 100), respectively.
-Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while those polled at PostTrak gave it an 82% overall positive score, with 62% saying they would definitely recommend the film.
+Audiences surveyed by CinemaScore gave the film an average grade of B on an A+ to F scale, while those polled at PostTrak gave it an 82% overall positive score, with 62% saying they would definitely recommend the film.

 Varietys Owen Gleiberman wrote that Saw X seemed "more like a real movie than many of the films in the series in that there's more talking and less torturing".
 He was satisfied with that ratio but was concerned if it would "pay off at the box office".
 He explained, "The torture set pieces in the Saw films are lavish gifts of baroque horror presented to the audience.
-They are, quite simply, the reason we came".
+They are, quite simply, the reason we came."
 He gave particular praise to Tobin Bell, "with his stare of pitiless wisdom".
-Frank Scheck of The Hollywood Reporter also praised Bell for his performance, saying "None of this would work nearly as well without Bell, whose raspy voice and menacing gravitas are so riveting that he makes Jigsaw's oft-repeated declaration 'I'd like to play a game' scary as hell".
+Frank Scheck of The Hollywood Reporter also praised Bell for his performance, saying "None of this would work nearly as well without Bell, whose raspy voice and menacing gravitas are so riveting that he makes Jigsaw's oft-repeated declaration 'I'd like to play a game' scary as hell."